 The financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under section 133 of the Companies Act 2013 (the 'Act') read with Companies (Indian Accounting Standards) Rules, as amended from time to time.

 The financial statements of the Company have been audited by M/s.
-S. K. Agrawal & Co., Chartered Accountants, Statutory Auditor of the Company.
+S.K.
+Agrawal and Co.
+Chartered Accountants LLP (formerly known as S. K. Agrawal and Co.), Statutory Auditor of the Company.

 Code of Conduct